danvk/aoc2021/README.md

 Is `any` not an alias for `interface{}`?

 Time to factor out a coord package.
+I'm sure there are reasons, but it's a bit annoying that `Coord{x, y}` only works if `Coord` is defined in your own package.
+It has to be either `c.Coord{X, Y}` or `c.Coord{X: x, Y: y}` if it's defined in another package.

 ### Day 12